ThoBustos/ltai_lab/loom-linkedin-youtube/README.md

 🟢 put them in the .env file
 🟢 read doc linkedIn how to use the api
 🟢 publish a first post
+🟢 read doc youtube how to use the api

+🟠 Use the api with json

 🔴 read doc loom how to use the api Later
-🟠 read doc youtube how to use the api
 🔴 publish a first video
 🔴 use new model DALL-E to generate images